Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras

-We may hence assume that $e_1$ and $e_2$ lie in the boundary of a common plaquette $P \in L^2$.
-We show in what follows that then $E_{e_1}^{a_1} \circ E_{e_2}^{a_2} = E_{e_2}^{a_2} \circ E_{e_1}^{a_1}$ for any cocommutative $a_1, a_2 \in A$.
 Denote by $P_1$ the other plaquette adjacent to $e_1$ and denote by $P_2$ the other plaquette adjacent to $e_2$.
+Given the requirement, in Definition~\ref{def:cell-decomposition}, that two different plaquettes have at most one edge in common in their boundary, the plaquettes $P,P_1$ and $P_2$ are all different.

 By applying base-point shifts that do not affect $e_1$ and $e_2$ {(Lemma \ref{lem:shiftsvsedges})} and exchanging $e_1$ and $e_2$ if necessary, we may assume that the base-point of $P$ is equal to the starting vertex of $e_1$.
-Furthermore, we may assume that the base-point of $P_1$ is also equal to the starting vertex of $e_1$, and, for the case that $P_1 \neq P_2$, that the base-point of $P_2$ is equal to the starting vertex of $e_2$.
+This is a point where the condition of adequacy comes in.
+Furthermore, we may assume that the base-point of $P_1$ is equal to the starting vertex of $e_1$, and that the base-point of $P_2$ is equal to the starting vertex of $e_2$.

-For the explicit calculation of the commutation relations of edge operators it is convenient to distinguish between the cases $P_1=P_2$ and $P_1\neq P_2$ and within each of these to further distinguish between the following cases: \begin{enumerate}[label=(\roman*)] \item Both edges $e_1$ and $e_2$ are oriented counter-clockwise with respect to $P$. \item Both edges $e_1$ and $e_2$ are oriented clockwise with respect to $P$. \item $e_1$ and $e_2$ are in opposite orientation to each other with respect to $P$. \end{enumerate}
+For the explicit calculation of the commutation relations of edge operators, for adequate configurations, it is convenient to distinguish the following cases, already marked in Figure \ref{fig:edge-comm}. \begin{enumerate}[label=(\roman*)] \itemsep{0em} \item Both edges $e_1$ and $e_2$ are oriented counterclockwise with respect to $P$. {This is as in Figure \ref{fig:edge-comm2}}. \item Both edges $e_1$ and $e_2$ are oriented clockwise with respect to $P$. \item $e_1$ and $e_2$ are in opposite orientation to each other with respect to $P$. \end{enumerate}